C-C-Minetest-Server/documents/twi/RULES_v2.en.md

     3. Suicide or self-harming, unless they are discussed for preventing such acts;
     4. Political topics related to:
         1. Mainland China, Hong Kong, Macau and Taiwan Area;
-        2. The *de jure* and *de facto* government or regional government of the above locations; and
+        2. The *de jure* and *de facto* government and regional government of the above locations; and
-        3. The *de jure* and *de facto* historical government or regional government of the above locations.
+        3. The *de jure* and *de facto* historical government and regional government of the above locations.
 5. Unauthorized theft or destruction of another person's property, such as damaging other's buildings without their permission, is prohibited.
 6. Unnecessary damage to the environment shall be avoided.
 7. Any attempts to circumvent bans are prohibited.